Main features of our weld calculator software

-The weld module in LIMIT is used for the detailed assessment of seam welds.
+The Weld module in LIMIT® is used for the detailed assessment of seam welds.
+The actual weld type (butt weld, fillet weld, …) and the corresponding notch cases and FAT classes are assigned to the fatigue software according to the different guidelines.
 The following main features are offered:

 - High flexibility since the actual weld geometry is not defined in the finite element model but in the post processing within LIMIT.
 This way different weld designs can be investigated without the necessity of additional FE analyses.